John Banks (mercenary recruiter)

-John Edward Banks, (1945 – ?) was a British soldier, a mercenary recruiter, and the founder of the Security Advisory Services.
+John Edward Banks (born 1945) is a British former soldier, mercenary recruiter, and the founder of the Security Advisory Services.

 Early life

 John Banks was born in Aldershot in 1945 into the family of an Army Medical Corps officer serving in the Airborne Forces.
 John spent his childhood years in Camberley not far away from the Royal Military Academy Sandhurst.
 As a child he attended service schools in Egypt and Cyprus.
 His military career started in 1962 when he was only 17 years old.
 After his initial training Banks served in the "Pathfinder" unit of the Second Battalion of the Parachute Regiment.
 In four years, he was transferred to the Second Battalion’s Special Patrol Company, a unit trained to penetrate behind the enemy lines.
 Banks took part in the hostilities in Malaysia, Yemen and Oman.
 Due to injuries received in combat he could no longer continue his active service and began to work as an unarmed combat instructor at the Parachute Regiment Battle School in Wales.